Skip to main content

 and so their sons and grandchildren

-never recieved the gift of sight.
+never received the gift of sight.

 A thousand generations passed